rkoshak/sensorReporter/bt/README.md

 ## Find address for Bluetooth device

-If the device address is unknown, choose the way to determine it depending on the type of Bluetooth.
+If the device address is unknown, select the method to determine it depending on the Bluetooth type.

 ### Regular Bluetooth device